Liability: Long Term, Short-Term (Current) Liabilities

 Explaining Liability in Context

-This article further defines and explains the liability concept in the context of debt-related terms and liability metrics, emphasizing four themes:
+Sections below further defines and explains Liability as business debt, in the context of debt-related terms and liability metrics.
+Sections below focus on four themes:

 Contents